spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

    image_path="./staging-v002.png"
 %}

-# 6. Configure a Validation Pipeline
+# 6. Configure a validation pipeline

 For the sake of a simple codelab, we will control which deployments make it to production by adding a "Manual Judgement" pipeline.
 In practice, this can be